MediaComem/comem-archidep/subjects/docker/README.md

-### Wait.
-I thought Docker Containers did not contain an OS?
-In a typical **Linux distribution**, you usually get:

-* A **bootloader**, which loads a kernel
-* A **kernel**, which manages the system and loads an init system
-* An **init system**, which sets up and runs everything else
-* **Everything else** (binaries, shared libraries, etc.)

-The **Docker Engine** replaces the kernel and init system, and the **container** replaces "everything else".

-An **Ubuntu Docker image** contains the minimal set of Ubuntu binaries and shared libraries, as well as the `apt` package manager.
-For instance, `systemd` is not included.

-### Create a Docker Image with Dockerfile
+### Creating your own Docker images.
 <!-- slide-column -->
+If the goal is to package your applications into **portable and shareable images**, then you must be able to do more than just use existing images from Docker Hub.

-Docker can build images automatically by reading the instructions from a Dockerfile.
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Docker can build images by reading the instructions from a [**Dockerfile**][dockerfile-reference].
+A Dockerfile is a text document that uses a specific syntax to contain all the instructions necessary to assemble an image.

+There are a few rules:
+* A Dockerfile must be named **`Dockerfile`**, with no extension.
+* A Docker Image must be based on an **existing base image** from official repositories such as [`node`][docker-images-node].

 <!-- slide-column -->
 ```dockerfile